mynaparrot/plugNmeet-docs/docs/developer-guide/scalable-setup.md

 #### Redis Cache

-*   **Recommendation:** For a highly available LiveKit cluster, your Redis instance must also be highly available.
+*   **Recommendation:** For a highly available plugNmeet and LiveKit cluster, your Redis instance must also be highly available.
 *   **Action:** Use a managed Redis service or set up your own Redis Cluster or Sentinel configuration.
-Your LiveKit nodes should be configured to connect to this cluster directly.
+Your plugNmeet and LiveKit nodes should be configured to connect to this cluster directly.

 **(Link: [Official Redis Sentinel Clustering Documentation](https://redis.io/docs/latest/operate/oss_and_stack/management/sentinel))